 In 2018, the MOC and staff visited all 92 counties for the second year in a row and interacted with close to 12,000 constituents.
 You might see the MOC parked at a local public library in your area or visiting a festival or other special event.

 Staff traveling with the MOC helped citizens find more than $430,000 in unclaimed property in 2018.
 They also helped people freeze their credit, file consumer complaints and take advantage of other constituent services offered through the Office of the Indiana Attorney General.

-Prescription drug abuse is a growing epidemic affecting all manner of people, from stressed out students cramming for exams, to ambitious professionals and athletes, to recovering soldiers returning from battle.
+Prescription drug abuse is a growing epidemic affecting all manner of people, from stressed-out students cramming for exams, to ambitious professionals and athletes, to recovering soldiers returning from battle.
 And despite the death toll and the recurring headlines of surging overdose deaths, the rates of prescription drug abuse and addiction continue to steadily grow.
-The abuse of painkillers cost the United States almost $53.4 billion in terms of lost productivity, medical costs and legal fees.
+The abuse of painkillers cost the United States almost $53.4 billion in terms of lost productivity, medical costs, and legal fees.

 People who abuse prescription painkillers have a greater risk of addiction than people who take them as prescribed - but it's important to remember that the medication itself is addictive.
-Even someone who takes opioid (narcotics) as prescribed by a doctor can develop a physical dependence on the drug, especially if prescribed for several weeks or more.
+Even someone who takes opioids (narcotics) as prescribed by a doctor can develop a physical dependence on the drug, especially if prescribed for several weeks or more.
 Heroin has the same chemical make-up as a prescribed opioid and 80% of heroin users indicated they started out taking a prescription opioid.

 Revised January 2019 from The National Institute on Drug Abuse